 Oregon State's Undergraduate Certificate in Cybersecurity will prepare you for careers as a cybersecurity analyst, cybersecurity engineer, information assurance technician, and security administrator.
 In addition, these skills will enable you to perform other jobs, such as software engineer and requirements analyst, with a higher level of proficiency and a lower risk of creating security flaws that threaten users, employers, and their livelihoods.

-As a student in this program, you will take six required courses through any of three different modes: online via OSU Ecampus, in person at the Corvallis campus, and/or through a blend of online and in-person learning at the OSU Portland Center at Pioneer Square.
+As a student in this program, you will take six required courses online via OSU Ecampus or in person at the Corvallis campus.
 These courses provide an introduction to network and application security, malware, cryptography, forensics, and information security governance.

 In addition, you will also select one elective that provides an opportunity for applying concepts from cybersecurity: Choices include information systems, cloud development, mobile app development, machine learning and data mining, parallel programming, and open source development.